 Pseudonymization—the process of replacing sensitive data with a pseudonym—is synonymous with tokenization, a method of replacing sensitive data with a placeholder token.
 Tokenization is a mature technology that has been used to protect payment card information (PCI) and other cardholder data (CHD) for many years, and it's now beginning to be used to secure and desensitize data within the privacy space.
 Similar to how it is used to protect CHD in payments applications, it can be used to de-identify personal information, rendering sensitive data unreadable without additional information and thereby reducing your organization's risk of suffering data theft in the event of a data breach.
 In this specific use case, pseudonymization of personal information using tokenization has particular benefits when it comes to the right to be forgotten.

 Although successfully deleting an individual’s personal information in an organization’s live systems is not an arduous task—assuming the organization is in possession of updated data maps and clearly defined operational procedures—it is often another thing altogether to delete that data from backup media.
 This is because it requires the same data-mapping process previously undertaken for the active systems in an organization's data environment.

 Deleting the information from backups is important for two reasons.
 First, it obviously complies with the request for data to be deleted.
 Second, it successfully prevents organizations from inadvertently restoring someone’s deleted information from a backup.

 If you have tokenized the identifying elements of an individual’s personal data, complying with the right to be forgotten is as simple as deleting the mapping between the token and the corresponding data.
-All that is left in your organization’s back-ups at this point is a set of tokens that can no longer be used to identify an individual - you will have met your compliance obligation across the entirety of your organization’s systems.
+Once that deletion is completed, all that is left in your organization’s backup systems is a set of nonsensitive tokens that can no longer be used to identify an individual by combining them with additional information.
+As a result, you will have met your compliance obligation for the right to be forgotten across the entirety of your organization’s systems.